Oklahoma executes man for 2001 slayings of 2 hotel workers

 But the board also heard from members of McElyea’s family, who tearfully urged them to reject clemency for him.

-McElyea’s sister, Shirl Filcher, recalled the pain she experienced when she had to tell their father that McElyea had been killed.
+Pilcher, McElyea’s sister, recalled the pain she experienced when she had to tell their father that McElyea had been killed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show the correct spelling of Shirl Pilcher’s last name.